 Despite all the advantages, digital tools also have their downsides.
 About a quarter reported feeling more stressed (26%),overwhelmed (25%) and controlled (25%) because of the new technologies.

 Gen Zs seem particularly affected: among 16-24-year-olds, 36% feel overwhelmed and 34% feel stressed as well as controlled by their superiors.
-Interestingly, respondents between 55 and 65 years olds are the ones that feel most satisfied thanks to new technologies.
+Interestingly, respondents between 55 and 65 years-olds are the ones that feel most satisfied thanks to new technologies.

-Digital job interview
+The digital job interview